Donor Profile

 In the 2022 Annual Implementation Plan, South Korea recommitted to doubling its ODA budget between 2019 and 2030.

-According to the 2023 Annual Implementation Plan, the ODA budget’s share of loans and grants will be approximately 40% (±3%) and 60% (±3%), respectively.
-South Korea will attempt to increase its share of untied grants, development assistance that can be used to purchase goods in any market, rather than just the donor country, to 95% through 2025.
+According to the 2024 Annual Implementation Plan, South Korea has increased its ODA budget by 31% compared to 2023, with a significant increase in the ODA for humanitarian assistance.
+Infrastructure, ICT, and energy sectors were also prioritized while multilateral contributions in the field of health, food security, and humanitarian assistance have also increased.
+The ODA budget’s share of loans and grants will be approximately 40% and 60%, respectively (±3%).
+South Korea will attempt to increase its share of untied grants, development assistance that can be used to purchase goods in any market, rather than solely from the donor country, to 95% through 2025.

 The government will prioritize helping neighboring countries achieve the SDGs and will focus its ODA spending on five key sectors: